 The Soviet Navy operated a research facility to explore military uses of marine mammals at Kazachya Bukhta, near Sevastopol.
 The Russian military is believed to have closed its marine mammal program in the early 1990s.
 In 2000, the press reported that dolphins trained to kill by the Soviet Navy had been sold to Iran.

 Due to the secrecy of such practice, rumors of military dolphins include training them to lay underwater mines, to locate enemy combatants, or to seek and destroy submarines using kamikaze methods.
 There has even been speculation about the potential development of sophisticated equipment, such as poison darts, sonar jamming devices, and more for dolphins, as well as training them for combat between cetaceans from both superpowers.

 Elephants of WarA war elephant is an elephant trained and guided by humans for combat.
 Their main use was to charge the enemy, trampling them and breaking their ranks.

 They were probably first employed in India, the practice spreading out across south-east Asia and westwards into the Mediterranean.
 Their most famous use in the West was by the Greek general Pyrrhus of Epirus and in great numbers by the armies of Carthage, especially under Hannibal.

 In the Mediterranean, improved tactics reduced the value of the elephant in battle, while their availability in the wild also decreased.
-In the east, where supplies of animals were greater and the terrain ideal, it was the advent of cannon that finally concluded the use of the combat elephant at the end of the 19th century, limiting them thereafter to engineering and labour roles.
+In the East, where supplies of animals were greater and the terrain ideal, it was the advent of cannons that finally concluded the use of the combat elephant at the end of the 19th century, limiting them thereafter to engineering and labour roles.

 got a blog or website?